-The Sahara Desert's "greening" thousands of years ago dramatically impacted Northern Hemisphere climate, a new study, using climate model simulations to reconstruct the impact.
+The Sahara Desert's "greening" thousands of years ago dramatically impacted Northern Hemisphere climate, according to a new study that used climate model simulations to reconstruct the effects.

 During the middle Holocene, a period of increased vegetation growth in the Sahara, climate models show significant shifts in atmospheric circulation.